swagylicious/CPSC-1520-Workbook/ReadMe.md

 Required tools for this course include:

 - [Visual Studio Code](https://code.visualstudio.com) (see [Notes](#vs-code-extensions) on VS Code extensions)
-- [GitHub Desktop](https://desktop.github.com) - Great for getting started, but you should plan on learning **git** on the command line.

 Recommended tools for this course include: